-ISC is an international, non-profit organization with a mission to support communities by creating, implementing, and scaling equitable climate change mitigation and resilience solutions for those most profoundly impacted by the global climate crisis by forming collaborative, people-focused partnerships.
+ISC is an international, non-profit organization that works to support communities by creating, implementing, and scaling equitable climate change solutions for communities at the frontline of the global climate crisis.

-Our approach ensures solutions emerge from within the community, rather than being imposed from the outside.
-By sharing international best practices and experiences, providing technical expertise and training, and building the capacity of local organizations, we are supporting innovative solutions and sustainable change.
+Our unique, bottom-up approach ensures solutions emerge from within communities, rather than being imposed from the outside.
+By sharing international best practices and experiences, providing technical expertise and training, and building the capacity of local organizations, we support innovative solutions and sustainable change.

 Our approach is an effective, authentic, and lasting way to achieve community transformation.

 What We Do

 We develop, test, and share cost-effective approaches to tackling local challenges with a strong focus on what we’ve seen to be the biggest threats to sustainability.
 We work with factories and cities because of the central role they play in achieving broad-sweeping change.